Skip to main content

 Research Group

 At the heart of any research group is the people involved.
 It is the bright and motivated students who make quality research possible in the PyRO lab.
-Currently, there are 4 graduate students (1 MS, 3 PhD) and 9 undergraduates actively contributing to the research being performed in the PyRO lab.

 The PyRO (Pyrochemical Research and Operations) Lab consists of 3 laboratory rooms with multiple gloveboxes.
 One room is a shared laboratory with The Nuclear Engineering Reactor Design (NERD) Research Group, which synergistically works on molten salt reactors.
 Another room is being developed into the HEET (High-Efficiency Electrochemical Test) facility where hydrodynamic electrodes can be prototyped and tested for rapid, in situ corrosion and property measurements.
 The last room is the wet lab where bench-top aqueous systems can be used to rapidly test new equipment and samples for various chemical analyses can be prepared.